 - Dissolutions and Divorce — Our law firm is skilled in guiding clients through the myriad of legal and personal challenges associated with ending a relationship.

-- Child Custody and Visitation — Whether the matter is ultimately resolved in a conference room or a courtroom, we are ready to advocate for your parental rights and interests every step of the way.
+- Child Custody and Visitation — Whether the matter is ultimately resolved in a conference room or a courtroom, we are ready to advocate for our clients’ parental rights and interests every step of the way.

-- Complex Property Division — We will do everything we can to make sure you end up on the strongest financial footing possible.
+- Complex Property Division — We will do everything we can to make sure that our clients end up on the strongest financial footing possible.